Four Months On…

 The beam glowed with more and more intensity until the ring began to vibrate, clinking madly against the marble.
 Suddenly the room was awash with a blindingly bright white light emanating from a dimensional portal opening above the ring.

-A large body fell through and hit the stone floor hard.
+A large body fell through and hit the floor hard.
 The light faded as the portal closed, and a naked man was left lying there.
 He was unsteady as he tried to get up, but was too weak to do more than lift his face.
-His breathing was shallow and laboured, and he shivered violently as he looked up hazily at the room around him…
+His breathing was shallow and labored, and he shivered violently as he looked up hazily at the room around him…

 nb: I had real problems with the last couple of Chapters posted.
 It had been so long since I’d first written the fic (or watched the reruns) that I bloody well forgot Giles was supposed to be ignorant of the resoulling ritual in this fic. … aaagh!
 Anyhoo, please forgive the editing and shakiness that’s hit the flow.